 When I give lectures on the subject of this paper, I point to the entrance of the room and ask the audience to answer that question.
 Invariably, everyone answers that s/he is perceiving a door.
 I repeat the question, and ask if anybody is not perceiving a door.
 Nobody raises her/his hand.
 Then I tell the audience that unfortunately everybody was wrong.
-Nobody is perceiving a door; what everyone is perceiving are colors and color differences, maybe some differences in depth due to stereoscopic vision.
+Nobody is perceiving a door; what everyone is perceiving are light impulses, different colors, maybe some differences in depth due to stereoscopic vision.
 "Door" is a concept.
 And concepts cannot be perceived with sensory organs, because they do not exist in the physical world.
 They are perceived with thinking.
 It was Rudolf Steiner who called the attention to the fact that thinking may be regarded as a bridge between our innerly perception (representation) of external objects in the physical world, and concepts in the world of ideas [1963, p.
 112].
 But the latter is not a physical world.
 This is absolutely clear for mathematical concepts, as recognized by Roger Penrose [1989, p.
 428].
 For instance, nobody has ever seen a perfect circle (e.g. the locus of all points which are equidistant to a given point, the center).
 But this concept is the same for all people; in fact it does not depend on anybody, and is eternal.
 It objectively resides in the Platonic world of ideas, and is perceived by different people with the same objectivity that they perceive some object in the physical world.
-In fact, it seems that the objectivity in the perception of ideas may be even greater than in the perception of objects in the physical world because, for instance, sensorial organs differ from one person to the other (e.g. my eyes perceive slightly different colors).
+In fact, it seems that the objectivity in the perception of ideas may be even greater than in the perception of objects in the physical world because, for instance, sensorial organs differ from one person to the other (e.g. my two eyes perceive slightly different colors).
 But the concept of a perfect circle is exactly the same for everybody that has acquired the ability of perceiving mathematical concepts.

 Many people, certainly all materialists, would say that concepts are not realities in the Platonic world of ideas, but are "stored" or "generated" somewhere in the brain.
 For instance, Ray Jackendoff puts it this way: